Amila3951/mildew-detection-in-cherry-leaves/README.md

     * The machine learning pipeline achieved a classification accuracy of 99% in distinguishing between healthy and diseased cherry leaves.

     ![Performance Metrics](/images/performance_metrics.png)

+    _Graph showing performance metrics for the model_

     * This result validates the hypothesis that a high-accuracy model could be developed using the provided dataset.
-    * The performance metrics provided by the image, should be discussed in the text, for example: "The performance metrics displayed in the image, showcase a high level of precision, recall and F1 score, thus validating the model's accuracy."
+    * The performance metrics displayed in the image, showcase a high level of precision (99%), recall (99%) and F1 score (99%), thus validating the model's accuracy.
+A high precision indicates that the model rarely misclassifies a healthy leaf as infected, while a high recall means that it effectively identifies most of the infected leaves.
+The F1 score, which combines precision and recall, confirms the model's overall effectiveness.